 Depending upon where in Greece you might come from, you may have different Vasilopita baking traditions and recipes.

-There’s the cake version, which is prevalent on many Greek islands and in communities with descendants from Smyrna and Asia Minor, and there is the bread version, which is a variation of the Easter tsoureki.
+There is the cake version, which is prevalent on many Greek islands and in communities with descendants from Smyrna and Asia Minor, and there is the bread version, which is a variation of the Easter tsoureki.

-It seems most people these days opt for the citrus-infused cake version, although most Church communities and organizations that host their “Vasilopita Cutting” celebrations usually make breads.
+It seems most people these days opt for the citrus-infused cake version, although most church communities and organizations that host their “Vasilopita Cutting” celebrations usually make breads.

 Below is a tried and tested recipe for simple Vasilopita bread.